What is an influencer, and what can they do for your business? You’ve come to the right place to find out!

 There are several ways you can pay influencers.
 Most will charge a flat fee for a post.
 Some may request an affiliate commission rate where they receive a percentage of every sale they make.

-Why Do Influencers Matter For Your Brand?
+Why Do Influencers Matter for Your Brand?

 An influencer is the mutual friend connecting your brand with your target consumers.

-An influencer also significantly expands your brand’s reach.
-When you align your brand with an influencer, not only do they bring their audience, but they also bring their audience’s network as well.
+A social media influencer also significantly expands your brand’s reach.
+When you align your brand with an influencer, they bring their audience’s network along with them.
 Because of the loyalty of their audience, an influencer can:

-How to Get Started With Influencer Marketing
+How To Get Started With Influencer Marketing

 Determine Your Goals

 What do you want to achieve by working with an influencer?
 It only makes sense to team with an influencer if you know the results you want and have a firm strategy.

 For example, you may want to increase brand awareness or make more sales.
 These are the two most common goals of influencer marketing campaigns, but achieving them requires significantly different strategies.